Dueling Alabama GOP Primary rallies pit Trump supporters versus Trump-supported candidate

-FAIRHOPE, Ala. — The GOP civil war in Alabama’s Senate race culminated here Monday with front-runner Roy Moore brandishing a revolver as Steve Bannon, President Donald Trump’s former chief strategist, said the best way to help the president would be to ignore his endorsement of Moore’s establishment-backed opponent.
+FAIRHOPE, Ala. — The GOP civil war in Alabama’s Senate race culminated here Monday with front-runner Roy Moore brandishing a revolver as Steve Bannon, Donald Trump’s former chief strategist, said voters should ignore the president's endorsement of Moore’s establishment-backed opponent.

-Four hours north in Alabama’s largest city, Vice President Mike Pence dutifully vouched for Sen. Luther Strange, the embattled appointed incumbent who trailed badly in a trio of election eve polls.
+Four hours north in Alabama’s largest city, Vice President Mike Pence dutifully vouched for Sen. Luther Strange, the embattled incumbent who trailed badly ahead of Tuesday's vote in a trio of election eve polls despite Trump's surprise endorsement.

 "Our president needs Luther Strange back in the United States Senate so he can finish the job," Pence said at a hanger rally for Strange at the Birmingham airport.
 "I know Sen. Luther Strange will be there for our president, because he's already been there."